thatmitchcanter/time-to-read-block/README.md

 3. The block will automatically calculate reading time for the current post

 ### In Query Loops
-- Add the Time to Read block inside Query Loop blocks
+1. Add the Time to Read block inside Query Loop blocks
-- It will automatically calculate reading time for each post in the loop
+2. It will automatically calculate reading time for each post in the loop
-- No additional configuration needed

 ### Customization Options